-Kristin Martinez, M.A., CCC-SLP, is a speech-language pathologist and clinical quality manager with PresenceLearning.
+Kristin Martinez, M.A, CCC-SLP, is a Speech-Language Pathologist and Clinical Director, SLP and OT, with PresenceLearning.
 Kristin started her career in 2000 working as an onsite SLP in her local community of Fort Collins, Colorado.
 In 2013, Kristin expanded her practice to teletherapy.
-In her role, Kristin has the opportunity to work with clinicians as well as district staff to support clinical teletherapy services in districts across several states.

 What was the biggest adjustment you had to make when you transitioned from working onsite to working in a home office?